Skip to content

 situ events --session sit_abc --json | jq .

-situ compute
+situ instructions

 bash